Jbleezy/BO1-Reimagined/README.md

 * Every player starts with 10,000 points and will get 5,000 points at the beginning of each new round if they have less than 5,000 points
 * Win a round by getting all enemy players down
 * Win the game by winning 3 rounds
-* Shangri-La: unlimited napalm and shrieker zombies can spawn (only one of each can be spawned in at a time)
+* Shangri-La: unlimited Napalm and Shrieker zombies can spawn (only one of each can be spawned in at a time)
-* Moon: unlimited cosmonauts zombies can spawn (only one can be spawned in at a time)
+* Moon: unlimited Cosmonaut zombies can spawn (only one can be spawned in at a time)

 #### Race
 * Unlimited zombies